-The UW Botanic Gardens is a unit of the School of Environmental and Forest Sciences in the College of the Environment.
-Faculty associated with UWBG do research on climate impact on plants, invasive plants, ecological restoration, and other related research topics.
+The Botanic Gardens is a unit of the School of Environmental and Forest Sciences in the College of the Environment.
+Associated faculty do research on climate impact on plants, ecological restoration, and other related research topics.

-Volunteer – UW Botanic gardens offers many volunteer opportunities that complement academic coursework in fields such as environmental education, horticulture, restoration ecology, rare plant conservation, records management, library science, museology, and communication.
+Volunteer – The Botanic Gardens offers many volunteer opportunities that complement academic coursework in fields such as environmental education, horticulture, restoration ecology, rare plant conservation, records management, library science, museology, and communication.
 Want to get your hands dirty right away?
 Get involved with UW Farm.

 Visit the Miller Library at the Center for Urban Horticulture, in Merrill Hall.
-Our staff can help you find the articles and resources you need for your papers and projects.
-We have free meeting room space you can reserve, wi-fi, a color copier that scans to email.
+Our staff can help you find the articles and resources you need.
+We have free meeting room space you can reserve, wifi, a color copier that scans to email.
 We also have wonderful natural light and comfy leather chairs for reading or a cat nap!